 Reporters are encouraged to cover stories from the full diversity of Canada’s Muslim communities.
 However, for particularly sensitive stories, reporters will be chosen who themselves represent the community being written about or have a history of trust with a particular community.

-Muslim Link will also encourage the submission of opinion pieces that reflect the diversity of perspectives and experiences within the community.
-Opinion pieces solely reflect the opinions’ of the author(s).
+Muslim Link will also encourage the submission of reflection pieces that showcase the diversity of lived experiences within the community.
+Reflection pieces solely reflect the opinions’ of the author(s).

 c.
 Recruitment of Contributors